hmxmilohax/rb3-pc/instrument-repo/readme.md

 These are specifically for version [["v0.0.28-15417-9b3a878c Alpha | master"]](https://github.com/RPCS3/rpcs3-binaries-win/releases/download/build-9b3a878c189e4e688b6025de0d0ff659116dcade/rpcs3-v0.0.28-15417-9b3a878c_win64.7z) of RPCS3, which at the moment is the currently suggested version for playing Rock Band 3.

 ## How to install:
+Before you install, **if you have any bindings in `config\input_configs\BLUS30463`, you should back them up because they will be overwritten.**

-1. Download the .ZIP file in the folder for the instrument(s) you want to use.
+1. Download the .7z file in the folder for the instrument(s) you want to use.
-2. Extract the .ZIP file.
+2. Extract the .7z file.
 3. Drag `config` folder into the folder you have RPCS3 in.

-**If you have any bindings in `config\input_configs\BLUS30463`, you should back them up because they will be overwritten.**

 Most of the time, these controller profiles should work out of the box but if they don't, try changing the controller listed in "`Devices`", next to the "`Refresh`" button until it receives input.